veselosky/bluebucket/content/architecture-process.md

 * Video: a video item stored locally (third party videos should be Embeds).

-When an Archetype is saved or deleted, S3 sends an event message to a Topic in the Simple Notification Service.
+When an Archetype is saved or deleted, S3 sends an event message to a Topic in the Simple Notification Service (SNS).
 Each item class has two topics that can be monitored, one for Save events, and one for Delete events.

 Software agents called Scribes (AWS Lambda functions) subscribe to these events and are notified when something in the archive changes.
 The Scribe will then